UCSD-SEELab/powermeter/README.md

 A [simple demo](./demo/demo_simple.py) is included for reference.

 In the demo, detailed traces will be saved to a text file, while a `callback` function is used to receive time-power tuples.
+The default units for time and power are **Seconds** and **Watts** respectively.